 Using and knowing an automated workflow system, errors can be identified, repaired, or responded to without requiring human intervention.
 By automating these processes, errors can be spotted and corrected faster, resulting in faster and more robust systems.

 Regulatory compliance is also enhanced by automated decision-making.
 As an example, consider a theater’s audio setup.
 Decibel levels can be reduced to regulation levels by an automated decision if they reach prohibitive levels.
 Increasing compliance with business rules and industry regulations can be achieved through automated decision-making.

 One of the main advantages is the ability to make quick, error-free decisions.
-The automated process also ensures consistency, since it offloads the decision-making process from the human.
+The automated process also ensures consistency since it offloads the decision-making process from the human.
 By doing so, artificial intelligence can self-correct and take remedial measures without constant supervision.
-Every business decision is automated 24/7, removing any room for inconsistency or error as with business rule decision are data-driven.
+Every business decision is automated 24/7, removing any room for inconsistency or error as with business rule decisions are data-driven.

 In an ideal decision automation process, some human input would be allowed along with a fully automated process.
 The drawback here is that it introduces a disconnected experience to the automation process.
 Consequently, there is no end-to-end view of everything needed to make a decision.

 Decision automation applications require organizations to be agile while maintaining data control, retrieval, and storage.
 For auditing, this is essential.
 Managers need to constantly develop strategies to handle the influx of data generated by the Internet of Things, which is growing by the day.

 There are some cases in which one decision may be dependent on the results of another related decision.
 A multi-step decision involves several steps.
 A long-running decision occurs when interdependent decisions are made one after another.
 There can be a lot of complexity and difficulty in following these.